satsandy01/Language-Identifier/README.txt

-A Language Identifier that finds out the language in which a document is written in.
+A Language Identifier that finds out the language in which a "text" document is written in.
 It can identify from the following languages:

 	+ English